 You could possibly turn it into a far better text with some editing and rewriting.

-But if you want content in a hurry, would you spend all that time improving a text like this?
+But if you want to produce content in a hurry, would you spend all that time improving a text like this?

 My feelings about artificial intelligence writing

 I’m a writer, and I enjoy writing.
 It’s what I do.